(revised February 2017)

 Section A. The purposes of the Society shall be to gather from all relevant fields of study, and to disseminate among its members, current knowledge of rhetoric, broadly construed; to identify new areas within the subject of rhetoric in which research is especially needed, and to stimulate such research; to encourage experimentation in the teaching of rhetoric; to facilitate professional cooperation among its members, to organize meetings at which members may exchange findings and ideas; and to sponsor the publication of such materials dealing with rhetoric.
 These are the exclusive purposes of the Society and they shall be accomplished by the Society only in a charitable manner.

 Section B. The Society will sponsor the publication of its official journal, Rhetoric Society Quarterly (hereafter referred to as RSQ).
-Applications for editorship will be made to a subcommittee of the Board called The Editorial Review Committee, which shall be composed of the President, a Member-At-Large, and a member of the Board.
-The Editorial Review Committee shall announce, solicit, and review applications and make recommendations to the Board, who shall have the authority to appoint the Editor or Coeditors.
+Applications for editorship will be made to a standing committee called The Publications Committee, which shall be composed of at least three members appointed by the President, at least one of whom must be a member of the Board.
+The Publications Committee shall announce, solicit, and review applications and make recommendations to the Board, who shall have the authority to appoint the Editor or Coeditors.
 An Editor or Coeditors shall be appointed for a four-year term through the authorization of the Board and, if appropriate, reappointed for (a) similar term(s) after a review by the Board.
 The Editor or Coeditors of RSQ may have their appointment terminated before the four-year period by no less than a three-fourths vote of the Board.

 Section C. The Society will sponsor a biennial conference called The Rhetoric Society of America Conference (hereafter referred to as the Conference).
 The President-Elect is the Conference Director and is in charge of running the Conference.
 The Board shall appoint a subcommittee called the Conference Site Committee.
 The Conference Site Committee shall be composed of the President-Elect, a Member-At-Large, and a member of the Board.
 The Conference Site Committee shall announce, solicit, and review applications and make final recommendations to the Board, who will vote on the site.
 A site must be selected by the Board no less than one full year before the Conference but preferably at a much earlier date.
 The normal month of the Conference, subject to Board review, is May.